Protesters demand rapid inquiry into murder of Kenya election official

 "It is important that security agencies expedite investigations as a matter of utmost urgency," John Githongo, a prominent anti-corruption campaigner, said during the march by about 25 protesters.

-"The timing of his torture and murder serves to undermine Kenya's election management body," he added as the group sang and held up banners denouncing the killing.
+"The timing of his torture and murder serves to undermine Kenya's election management body," he added, as the group sang and held up banners denouncing the killing.

 Kenyatta issued a statement condemning the killing of Msando and Caro Ngumbu, a woman who had been shot in the head and whose body was found next to Msando's.
-The relationship between them was unclear.

 Kenyatta urged faith in investigators and for the public to refrain from speculation about the motives for the killings.